Maximal Free-Space Concentration of Electromagnetic Waves: Inverse-designed metasurfaces

-\Figref{metalens} depicts the results of many design optimizations. \Figref{metalens}(a) compares the bound of \eqref{Smax2D} (black; the nearly identical 3D bound is in grey) to the computed Strehl ratio of unique optimal designs at spot sizes ranging from 0.21 to 1; strikingly, the designed metalenses closely approach the bound for all spot sizes, with the best designs achieving 90\% of the maximum possible intensity.
-In \figref{metalens}(b,c,d) three specific designs are shown alongside the resulting field profiles in their focal planes.
-The intensity does not perfectly reach zero but is forced to be significantly smaller than the peak intensity through the penalty constant $\lambda$ in \eqref{FOM}.
+\Figref{metalens} depicts the results of many inverse-designed metasurfaces. \Figref{metalens}(a) compares the bound of \eqref{Smax2D} (black; the nearly identical 3D bound is in grey) to the computed Strehl ratio of unique optimal designs at spot sizes ranging from 0.21 to 1; strikingly, the designed metalenses closely approach the bound for all spot sizes, with the best designs achieving 90\% of the maximum possible intensity.
+In \figref{metalens}(b,c,d) three specific designs are shown alongside the resulting field profiles in their focal planes {(we provide a full list of permittivity values at each grid point of these three metasurface designs in the {\SM})}.
+The intensity does not perfectly reach zero but is forced to be significantly smaller than the peak intensity through the penalty constant $\alpha$ in \eqref{FOM}. {The field intensities and phases on the exit surface (2$\lambda$ from metasurface) are shown in \figref{metalens}(e,f,g) corresponding to the three designs. \figref{metalens}(e) shows good qualitative agreement with the ideal field profiles achieving the 2D bounds, and even for smaller spot sizes the designed metasurfaces achieve the intensity redistributions---exhibited by local intensities larger than one---required to approach the bounds (\figref{metalens}(f,g))}.
 It is difficult to explain exactly how the computationally designed metasurface patterns achieve nearly optimal focusing; for spot sizes close to 1, the variations in material density suggest an effective gradient-index-like profile that offers lens-like phase variations across the device width, though the scattering effects of the front and rear surfaces renders such explanations necessarily incomplete.
 The depicted design with $G=0.21$ exhibits to our knowledge the smallest spot size of any theoretical proposal to date.